lzh-mb-mod/RTSCamera/README.md

   - Smoothly toggle free camera mode at any time in a battle.

-  - **New:** Stick camera to selected formation.
+  - Stick camera to selected formation.

   - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.

-  - **New:** Allows automatic fast forward in hideout.
+  - Time speed control in battle.
+Automatic fast forward in hideout battle.

 - Command System

   - Reworked the command system in the base game.

-  - **New:** Allows to add order to queue to let troops execute orders one by one.
+  - Allows to give a series of orders and let your troops execute them one by one.
 For example, move along a given path and then shooting/charging.

-  - **New:** When giving orders to multiple formations:
+  - When giving orders to multiple formations:

     - Relative positions/directions of selected formations are locked in moving order and turning order.

     - Layout between selected formations are improved when player drags on the ground.

+  - Square and Circle formations are improved.

-  - **New:** Fix issues related with formation width and unit spacing in the base game.
+  - Fix issues related with formation width and unit spacing in the base game.

   - Issue focus charge command by clicking middle button on enemy units.

+  - Select your troops by clicking middle button on units.

-  - **New:** Set attack target without interrupting previous movement orders.
+  - Set attack target without interrupting previous movement orders.
 For example, **let your archers focus shooting while holding position**.

   - Facing to enemy order now has an optional enemy formation target.

-  - Select your troops by clicking middle button on units.

   - Movement target becomes more visible.